Paul wrote to the believers in Phillipi:

 The important thing for us, Paul says, is that we walk in a manner worthy of the Gospel, and we associate with people who live lives worthy of the Gospel.
 If we are not being consistent in these things, we are bearing false witness and causing harm to the cause of the Gospel.

 There may come a day, and that day may even be upon us, when we will have to choose between comfort, safety and security and Jesus.
-I am not overly excited about that prospect, but we should at least be aware of the potential.
+I am not overly excited about that prospect, but we should, at least, be mindful of the choices we may have to make.

 The one thing to which we must always be true is Jesus and the Holy Spirit.
 We should not abandon Jesus and the Holy Spirit for anything – not for comfort or safety, not for political expediency, not for anything.